HansKristianVikOlsen/PrahaCodeMonkeys/README.md

 # 📸 Photo Sharing Application

-A modern photo sharing application built with SvelteKit 5, featuring infinite scrolling, CRUD operations, and real-time commenting.
+A modern photo sharing application built with SvelteKit 5, featuring infinite scrolling, CRUD operations, real-time commenting, and Azure Active Directory authentication.

 ## Features

+- 🔐 **Azure AD Authentication**: Secure sign-in with Microsoft accounts
 - ✨ **Photo Upload**: Upload photos with title and description
 - 🔄 **Infinite Scrolling**: Seamlessly load more photos as you scroll
 - 👁️ **Photo Modal**: Click any photo to view it in full size with details
 - ✏️ **Edit & Delete**: Photo owners can edit or delete their photos
 - 💬 **Comments**: All users can comment on any photo
-- 👥 **User Management**: Switch between demo users to test different permissions
+- 👤 **User Profiles**: View logged-in user information
 - 📱 **Responsive Design**: Works great on desktop, tablet, and mobile

 ## Tech Stack